aws-samples/shopfloor-connectivity/docs/adapters/mqtt.md

 ## MqttSourceConfiguration

-The MqttSourceConfiguration extends the common <a href = "../core/source-configuration.md" >Source configuration</a> with MQTT specific source configuration data
+The MqttSourceConfiguration extends the common <a href = "../core/source-configuration.md" >Source configuration</a> with MQTT specific source configuration data.
+The AdapterType for the source must be set to **MQTT**.

 <table>
 <colgroup>